Axway/streams-open-docs/content/en/docs/architecture/_index.md

 #### Encrypting volume data at rest

-If you are using the embedded Kafka (which we advised against) instead of an externalized Kafka manged by a cloud provider, you should ensure that the [volumes](#volumes) used are encrypted.
-The exact process depends on your cloud provider and Kubernetes setup.
+We recommend you to use an externalized Kafka, managed by a cloud provider, as opposed to an embedded Kafka.
+But, if you're using an embedded Kafka, you must ensure that the [volumes](#volumes) used are encrypted.

-For example, if you are provisioning GP3 volumes on AWS, you are using an AWS-specific driver: [the aws-ebs-csi-driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver).
-In that case, you simply need to set a [boolean](https://github.com/kubernetes-sigs/aws-ebs-csi-driver#createvolume-parameters) to true to activate the encryption, and the AWS console will show you that your volumes are encrypted.
+The encryption process depends on your cloud provider and Kubernetes setup.
+For example, if you are provisioning GP3 volumes on AWS, this means that you are using an AWS-specific driver, the [aws-ebs-csi-driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver).
+In that case, you can set a [boolean](https://github.com/kubernetes-sigs/aws-ebs-csi-driver#createvolume-parameters) parameter to `true` to activate the encryption, and the AWS console will display that your volumes are encrypted.

 #### Encrypting secret data at rest